 I know times are tough.
 Even as a church we are facing financial constraints and challenges.
 But you cannot out-give the Lord when it comes to advancing his mission among the nations.
 Whatever cuts we have to make as a church, we really don’t want to shrink back in our giving to missions.

 Any dollars you put into the Gospel river that is flowing to the nations is money well invested.
-As Jesus told us, we will be “using worldly wealth to make friends for ourselves in the eternal dwellings.”
+As Jesus tnew us, we will be “using worldly wealth to make friends for ourselves in the eternal dwellings.”
 (Luke 16:9)

 Those are the dwellings that matter the most.
 Those are the friends that last forever.
 Those are the investments that eternally accrue.
 The stock market rises and then it will fall but heavenly investments produce heavenly rewards, rewards that cannot be destroyed nor stolen out from under us.
 (Matthew 6:20)